 risk of rip currents GOES into effect Sunday morning.

 Skywarn activation will not be needed today.

-California...beach hazards statement through this evening for the
+California...beach hazards statement from Sunday morning through Sunday

-beaches in the Orange County coastal areas...San Diego
+evening for the Orange County coastal areas...San Diego